Dinesh-kalla/cybersecurity-portfolio/Wireshark-Traffic-Analysis/Lab-02-ARP-Spoofing-Investigation/readme.md

 # Lab 02 – ARP Spoofing Investigation (Man-in-the-Middle)

 ## Executive Summary

-This investigation demonstrates how an ARP Spoofing attack can manipulate a victim's ARP cache and redirect network traffic through an attacker's system.
-Using my isolated cybersecurity home lab, I established a normal network baseline, executed a controlled ARP Spoofing attack, captured the malicious traffic using Wireshark, analyzed the impact on the victim's ARP cache, and verified successful recovery after stopping the attack.
+This investigation demonstrates how an Address Resolution Protocol (ARP) Spoofing attack can manipulate a victim's ARP cache and redirect network traffic through an attacker's system.

+The attack was performed inside an isolated VirtualBox home lab using Kali Linux as the attacker, Windows 11 as the victim, and Metasploitable 2 as the target system.
+Wireshark was used to capture and analyze ARP traffic before, during, and after the attack.

+The investigation concludes with successful recovery by stopping the attack, clearing the ARP cache, and verifying that legitimate IP-to-MAC mappings were restored.

 ---

 # Scenario

+Users reported unusual network behavior during communication between Windows and a local server.

+Initial packet captures showed abnormal ARP traffic and duplicate IP address warnings.

-During a network investigation, suspicious ARP traffic was detected between hosts on the local network.
-The objective was to determine whether an attacker was performing an ARP Spoofing attack, analyze its impact, and validate system recovery.
+As the SOC Analyst, the objective was to determine whether an ARP Spoofing attack was occurring, collect evidence, analyze the impact, and verify successful recovery.

 ---